2.6 Constants and Statics

 2.6.2 Statics

-Statics differ from constants in that they have a fixed memory location:
+Statics differ from constants by having a fixed memory location:

 Mutable statics are generally discouraged in Rust because modifying global data can introduce race conditions.
 If mutability is required, it must be wrapped in synchronization primitives (such as Mutex or Atomic* types), and access to it requires unsafe code.